I’ve been binge-thinking, about what it means to be broken.

 We do not abandon each other.
 All burdens are lighter when they are shared, and so, we are here to shoulder yours along the way.

-This is the reality of brokenness.
+This is the reality of being broken.

-This is the face of true soul-full beauty.
+This is the face of soul-full beauty.